China Jialing JH125L.

 This is how I got mine.

-I had seen this little Jialing Trail bike being ridden by trials expert rider and manufacturer Jon Bliss, and I wanted one, Jon used to buy his through importer Cyril Chell, and used the Jialing engines in his Special trial machines.
+I had seen this little Jialing Trail bike being ridden by trials expert rider and manufacturer Jon Bliss, and I wanted one, Jon used to buy his through importer Cyril Chell, and used the Jialing engines in his Special trial's machines.

 After the vast influx into the UK of Chinese motorcycles by every Tom Dick and Harry, in the early years of this century (2003-5), newer models the GY1-3 range had appeared, and not many of the XL copy bikes were actually still being brought into the country.